 Gemstones and Fine Jewelry at Preusser Jewelers

-Stop by Preusser Jewelers, downtown Grand Rapids to see many types of fine jewelry!
-From unique engagement rings, wedding bands, and colored gemstone jewelry.
-Contact Preusser Jewelers for more info.
-Or stop on in!
+Stop by Preusser Jewelers in Grand Rapids to see all kinds of unique wedding bands, engagement rings, colored gemstone jewelry, and fine jewelry!
+Contact Preusser Jewelers for more info and make an appointment.